ngrok/ngrok-docs/docs/guides/using-tls-mutual-authentication.md

 curl https://<your_ngrok_endpoint>/
 ```

 Now let's specify the client certificate and key when accessing the site.
-This will be successful verifying that mTLS is protecting your endpoint.<br></br>
+This will be successful verifying that your endpoint is protected with mTLS.<br></br>
 ```bash
 curl --cert ngrokclient.crt --key ngrokclient.key https://<your_ngrok_endpoint>/
 ```